Albania–Poland relations: Cooperation in the Baltic

 In the events following the increased tension resulting from the situation in Ukraine, Albania and Poland have both deployed their soldiers as part of a "battle group" in Latvia.

 EU accession

 Poland is a strong supporter of Albania's accession to the EU.
-In a bilateral meeting, Jacek Czaputowicz stated that "Poland strongly supports Albania's membership of the EU...
-We believe that the people of Albania should receive a clear message that the EU is open and awaits Albania, and that this membership would make the EU more culturally rich...
-We appreciate the Albanian government's reform efforts; we are happy that they were noticed by the European Commission, whose report last April made an unconditional recommendation for the Council of the European Union to open accession negotiations".
+In a bilateral meeting, Jacek Czaputowicz stated:

 On May 7, 2018, Czaputowicz stressed the importance of "solidarity" between Eastern European countries, noting that "the Western Balkans are undergoing a similar developmental path as Poland" and thus "have similar interests".

-On July 5, 2019, Polish head of state Andrzej Duda "scolded" the EU in a summit as Poznan for delaying membership talks for Albania and North Macedonia, stating "The European Union shouldn't treat countries this way when they are carrying out difficult reforms aimed at future integration".
+On July 5, 2019, Polish head of state Andrzej Duda "scolded" the EU in a summit as Poznań for delaying membership talks for Albania and North Macedonia, stating "The European Union shouldn't treat countries this way when they are carrying out difficult reforms aimed at future integration".

 Economic ties

 Albania has emerged as a major tourist destination for Poles, with the number of Polish tourists doubling in 2016 to reach 116,000; Poland is in the top 10 sources of foreign tourists in Albania.
 For the first eleven months of 2018, that number had grown to stand at 152,000.